asdlei99/Agora-Windows-Tutorial-1to1/README.en.md

 #define APP_ID _T("YOUR OWN app id")
 ```

 Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/blog/download/).
-Unzip the downloaded SDK package and copy the "sdk" folder to the project folder.
+Unzip the downloaded SDK package and copy the "sdk" folder to the project folder(the old one may be over written).

 Finally, Open AgoraTutorial.sln, build the solution and run.